mcgrew/bionet/README.md

 There are several automatic layouts available in correlation view.
 When the view is loaded, the network will be in multiple circle layout.

-* __Multiple Circle Layout__: Multiple Circle Layout organizes the nodes based on their `group_name` attribute.
-Each group will be a circle on the network graph, and these circles will be arranged in a larger circle pattern.
+* __Multiple Circle Layout__: Multiple Circle Layout organizes the nodes into 3 groups, one for up-regulated molecules, one for down-regulated molecules, and one for neutral molecules.
+Each group will be a circle on the network graph.
+The grouping is based on the sample groups you have chosen and the fold change parameter you have set.
 * __Single Circle Layout__: Single Circle Layout is just that, all nodes are laid out in one large circle.
 * __Random__: Nodes are placed randomly on the graph.
 * __Kamada-Kawai__: Nodes are laid out according to the Kamada-Kawai Algorithm implementation in [JUNG](http://jung.sourceforge.net).
 This is an iterative layout, and therefore the network may still be in a state of flux when it is first loaded.
 This may cause some nodes to move around after the initial layout.
+* __Spring Layout__: This layout starts with all nodes in the `Single Circle` layout.
+It uses a slightly modified version of the Fruchterman-Reingold algorithm to refine the placement of the nodes in the network.
+The modification to the algorithm is that the optimal node placement is weighted by the correlation value.
+	This layout method is iterative and animated.
 * __Heat Map__: The heat map view is different from the other layouts in that is not a network graph, but instead shows all of the possible correlations in a heat map, with colors to denote their value.
 You may click any of these colored blocks to view more detail about the correlation.
-* __Fruchterman-Reingold Spring Embedding__: Instead of a layout of its own, this option modifies an existing layout.
-It uses a slightly modified version of the Fruchterman-Reingold algorithm to refine the placement of the nodes in the network.
-The modification to the algorithm is that the optimal node placement is weighted by the correlation value.
-	This layout method is iterative and animated, and it may be started or stopped by clicking on the menu item.

 ### The View Menu